thisarray/mdn_platformer_game/workshop/step01.md

 This section loads background.png using an image tag.
 As we will see later, more image tags will be added to load additional images.
-Thanks to the image tag, the page does not require a local web server to load images.
+Thanks to the image tag, the page does not require a local web server to serve images.

-The tags get a CSS class of "hidden" so they do not show up on the page.
+The tags get a CSS class of "hidden" to hide them.
-Without this CSS class, you would see images clutter the page which is not what we want.
+Without this CSS class, background.png would show up on the page outside of the screen which is not what we want.
 This does not stop the browser from fetching the images though.

 ```html